aimms/documentation/webui/table-widget.rst

 Similarly, you can also add filters to the column or row headers.
 For headers, only four :ref:`string operators <string-operators>` are available; "is", "is not", "contains", and "does not contain".

-The "is" and "is not" operators allows you to select one or more elements from the dorpdown list.
+The "is" and "is not" operators allow you to select one or more elements from the dropdown list.
 In our example, we will filter the row header "Centers".
-Here we select 2 elements, Copenhagen and Frankfurt.
+Here we select 2 elements: Copenhagen and Frankfurt.

     .. image:: images/TableFilters_FilterHeaderAdd.png
         :align: center